The PRIMA initiative

 The European Commission's Better Regulation Guidelines have strengthened the commitment to carry out consultations that are of a high quality, transparent, and reach all stakeholders.

-In the context of the PRIMA Impact Assessment, the stakeholder consultation process will include at least the following two consultation activities:
+In the context of the PRIMA Impact Assessment, the stakeholder consultation process included the following two consultation activities:

 - a 12-week online public consultation, running from 1 February to 24 April 2016